Denis Doulgeropoulos

 Health Savings Accounts

-High-deductible health plans are designed to be paired with a tax-advantaged health savings account that can be used to pay medical expenses incurred after the HSA is established.
-HSA contributions are typically made through pre-tax payroll deductions, but in most cases they can also be made as tax-deductible contributions directly to the HSA provider.
-HSA funds, including any earnings if the account has an investment option, can be withdrawn free of federal income tax and penalties as long as the money is spent on qualified health-care expenses.
-(Some states do not follow federal tax rules on HSAs.)
+High-deductible health plans are specifically designed to pair with a tax-advantaged health savings account (HSA), which can be used to pay for eligible medical expenses incurred after the account is established.
+Typically, HSA contributions are made through pre-tax payroll deductions.
+However, in many cases, you may also make tax-deductible contributions directly to the HSA provider.